• Skip to primary navigation

 Ice cream is melted over warm blueberry crisp in iron skillet with serving spoon

-• lemon juice - This adds a bright flavor that perfectly compliments the sweetness of the blueberries.
+• Lemon juice - This adds a bright flavor to the sweetness of the blueberries.

-• old fashioned rolled oats - If you have to use instant oats, it's perfectly fine.
+• Rolled oats - If you have to use instant oats, it's perfectly fine.

-• almond flour - Same as almond meal or ground almonds (or use ground walnuts instead).
-If you don't have this, simply substitute oats.
+• Almond flour - Use almond meal, finely ground almonds, or even ground walnuts.
+If you don't have this, simply substitute rolled oats.

 Blueberry crisp ingredients in glass mixing bowls next to iron skillets

-Full instructions are in the recipe card below!
+Full instructions are in the printable recipe below!
+Enjoy my step-by-step photos.

-Step 1.
-Make the blueberry filling by tossing blueberries with maple syrup, lemon, cornstarch, almond extract, and salt.
-Transfer blueberries to prepared baking dish.
-I divided the blueberries in half and used these 6.5 inch iron skillets.
+First, preheat your oven to 350°F. Make the blueberry filling by tossing blueberries with maple syrup, lemon, cornstarch, and extract.
+Then, transfer this mixture to your prepared baking dish.
+I like to divide the blueberry mixture in half and use mini iron skillets or an 8 x 8 baking dish.

 Blueberries and cinnamon in glass mixing bowl